-Representatives of Microsoft’s search engine, Bing, stated at Search Insider Summit this past Thursday that a now quarter of all searches performed on the Windows 10 taskbar are Bing are voice searches.
+Representatives of Microsoft’s search engine, Bing, stated at Search Insider Summit this past Thursday that a now quarter of all searches performed on the Windows 10 taskbar are voice searches.

 In addition, voice searches are becoming longer.
 Voice searches tend to fall between six and 10 words, compared to the average of 1 to 3 words for text searches.